 Poquoson, Virginia, Luna’s physical therapists specialize in treating degenerative disc disease.
 With effective pain management techniques plus a tailored exercise and stretching plan, degenerative disc disease can be a thing of your past, once and for all.

-Best of all, with Luna, patients can receive physical therapy for degenerative disc disease wherever it’s most convenient — at home, at the gym, or even at work.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for degenerative disc disease in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

-Degenerative disc disease occurs when normal aging and degeneration of the spine causes pain.
+Degenerative disc disease occurs when normal aging and spine degeneration causes pain.
 Spinal discs act as shock absorbers between the spine’s vertebrae, and with age, they tend to break down.
 Not everyone will experience pain as their spinal discs break down, but patients who do are considered to have degenerative disc disease.

 Patients who have degenerative disc disease are likely to feel sharp or constant pain in their back or neck.
 In extreme cases, patients may experience numbness or tingling in the limbs.
 Degenerative disc disease is usually treated with mild pain medication, though physical therapy is often recommended, as well.